bregmanstudio/ACTION-Video-Toolkit/action/spdocs/tutorial_two_access.rst

 Import ACTION Classes, Create a Histogram Object, and Play a Movie
 ------------------------------------------------------------------
-We will use Histogram objects for this first example.
+We will use color_features_lab for this first example.
 Let us assume that there are the folowing files: ~/Movies/Vertigo.mov and ~/Movies/Vertigo.hist.
 Execute the following commands in your Python interpreter:

 .. code-block:: python